Mustang

 Monastery Collections

-In 2012 I began to explore the possibility of organizing an exhibition on the art of Mustang, Nepal, on behalf of the Rubin Museum of Art and with partner institutions in the US.
-This project did not come to fruition, but it resulted in a research project on monastery collections in Mustang and Ladakh that now has created a substantial amount of documentation of such collections.
-Each participating institution receives the full photographic documentation as well as an inventory of their collection.
-The most important collection documented so far is that of Namgyal Monastery, but by now ten monastery collections have been documented and attest to the rich heritage of Mustang.
-Of particular interest is the interrelationship between these collections which not only improves the knowledge about individual collections considerably, but also exposes interesting questions on how these objects ended up at the places they are today.
+In 2012 I began to explore the possibility of organizing an exhibition on the art of Mustang on behalf of the Rubin Museum of Art and partner institutions in the US.
+The exhibition project did not come to fruition, but it resulted in a research project on monastery collections in Mustang and Ladakh that has by now produced a substantial amount of documentation.
+Each participating institution receives the full photographic record as well as an inventory of its collection.
+The most important collection documented so far is that of Namgyal Monastery, with ten further monastery collections also documented to date.
+Of particular interest is the interrelationship between these collections, which exposes questions about how individual objects came to be where they are today.

 Cave of Great Adepts